lowrycode/table-tennis-league/README.md

 ## Club Admin Dashboard

 Users who have been assigned club admin status can access the Club Admin Dashboard page from the user dropdown menu.

+*NOTE: This menu item will not appear for users who have not been assigned Club Admin status by the League Administrator.*

-This is where the user can manage the club and venue information that will appear on the clubs page after approval by the League Administrator.
+The page allows a club admin to manage the club and venue information that will appear on the clubs page (after approval by the League Administrator).

-This section contains the majority of the site's CRUD functionality.
+The CRUD functionality on this page also implements a form of version control whereby old approved information is retained.
+This means that any previously approved club information will continue to display on the Clubs page whilst the new information is awaiting approval by the league administrator.

 ![Club Admin Dashboard](readme-resources/images/club-admin-dashboard.jpg)